ytoyama/ttic-report/notes.md

 communication skill in English to work with other developers all over the world.

-In conclusion, the exeprience that I learned a lot of Machine Learning, computer programming, English and more must be great help for me in various scenes in my life from now to the future.
+In conclusion, the exeprience that I had learned a lot of Machine Learning, computer programming, English and more must be great help for me in various scenes in my life from now to the future.